goes-funky/workflows/README.md

 ## Contributing

 We use [CUE](https://cuelang.org) to manage and generate actual workflows.
-Don't make any direct change in `.github/workflows` folder, it will be overrided.
+Don't make any direct change in `.github/workflows` folder, it will be overwritten.

 Contributing flow:
 - Changes should be made within `pkg/*`